 - 8 whole, dried mission figs, coarse chopped, whole, or halved

 - 8 whole, dried prunes, coarse chopped, whole, or halved

 - 1 fresh apple, cored and chopped

 - 1 fresh pear, cored and chopped

 - 1 pinch ground clove

-In a small pot, combine the ingredients with a splash of water and cook on low heat until reduced to a jam-like consistency, about fifteen minutes.
+In a small pot, combine the ingredients with a splash of water.
+Cook on low heat until reduced to a jam-like consistency, about 15 minutes.

 Makes 2–4 servings